Blackburn with Darwen services

 This information is provided to us by third parties.
 You should always check with staff on site.

 The design of the building is odd in offering several entrances depending on the facility desired, including what used to be a full supermarket unit.

-Although inter-connected, the McDonald's unit is built completely differently, and unlike the rest of the building it doesn't have the motel sitting above it.
+Although inter-connected, the McDonald's unit is built completely differently, and unlike the rest of the building it doesn't have the hotel sitting above it.

 Opening and Name

-When the services first opened it was signed as 'Blackburn services', but the site was actually slightly over the border into Darwen and as a result it became a local political hate figure.
+When the service area first opened it was signed as 'Blackburn services', but the site was actually slightly over the border into Darwen and as a result it became a local political hate figure.

 After several lengthy meetings and even a few discussions in Parliament, the services were renamed 'Blackburn with Darwen' in 2005.
 When the services were proposed, the name Blackburn Interchange was used, presumably because it was intended to act as an economy-stimulating gateway to the town.

 There are houses backing right on to the services.

 The Shell filling station includes one of Shell’s retail learning centres.